michaeljohnbarr/SteamWebAPI-Python/README.md

 A class-based wrapper for the Steam Community Web API.
 Each class is the "interface" provided by the Steam Web API which contains the methods within the interface.

+.. note:: The dev branch is undergoing rapid development.
+   Please be aware that we have not finalized any classes, methods, or functions outside of the interfaces/methods that Valve provides.

+   Until there is a release or tagged version of this package, all contents may be unstable.
+We certainly welcome your feedback during this time, and encourage you to not only follow the project, but report issues and submit feedback.

 settings.py:
 ------------
 * STEAM_API_KEY